limoka/DSP-Mods/Mods/BlueprintTweaks/README.md

 - Allow using La**T**itude/Lon**G**titude axis lock.
 Use `Ctrl + T/G` to toggle
 - Allow changing grid snapping.
 Set blueprint grid size in its settings, then press `Ctrl + B` in desired initial position.
 - Allow blueprinting on Gas Giants.
 - Allow blueprinting Foundations.
+Also allows copying Custom foundations color palettes.
 If you blueprint buildings with foundations under them, you can place blueprint where foundations are needed.
 Blueprint strings with this feature are `compatible` with vanilla strings.

 Axis lock supports: Blueprint, Construction and Reform modes<br/>
 Grid snapping supports: Blueprint and Construction modes<br/>